Read This First

 Prompt 2: It seems many false equivalencies are based on the inclusion of vague terms.
 Evaluate whether the statements below may be false equivalencies introduced to avoid a rigorous examination of the nuanced truth of the matter.

-In plain terms: The statements provided cover a range of arguments and assertions that, upon closer inspection, may indeed involve the use of false equivalencies or attempt to bypass a deeper understanding of the issues at hand through oversimplification or vague reasoning.
+At the center is a simpler claim: The statements provided cover a range of arguments and assertions that, upon closer inspection, may indeed involve the use of false equivalencies or attempt to bypass a deeper understanding of the issues at hand through oversimplification or vague reasoning.

 Example 2